sagemath/trac_to_gh/Issue 1510.md

 }
 ```

-Changing assignee from tkosan to was.
+Changing assignee from tkosan to @williamstein.